jambolo/advent_of_code_2023/README.md

 As for Rust, HashMap is convenient, but unlike C/C++, `String` is not `str` and not `Vec<char>`.

 Also, a function returning a reference requires specifying the lifetime of the reference, and it is not clear that you can't specify the wrong lifetime.
 For example, I returned a reference to a string in an element of a HashMap and specified (I believe) that the reference's lifetime is the same as the HashMap, but that is not correct, is it?
-Does the lifetime of a HashMap end when an element is removed from it, or does my specification ensure that the refernce String is not destroyed until the HashMap is destroyed?
+Does the lifetime of a HashMap end when an element is removed from it, or does my specification ensure that the reference String is not destroyed until the HashMap is destroyed?

+### Day 9

+Again trivial.
+In Rust, you have to make a conscious effort to avoid making copies of objects.